 Seasons play a large role in my life on the family farm.
 Spring is for planting.
 Summer is for growing.
 Fall is for harvesting.
 Winter is for exhaling and preparing for another crop growth cycle.
 I have added and happily embraced a fifth season as it pertains to my stage of life.
 It is called my “Older Adult Season.”

 The piece of equipment pictured is a modern day cultivator.
 This implement improves and prepares the soil, giving new seed a fertile format, which hopefully, encourages quality growth.
 What an appropriate metaphor to us at Equipoise as we whole heartedly encourage women in Wyoming to seek their life changing visions and aspirations.

-Friends, neighbors, children, grandchildren, and now a great grandchild, all come and go in a constant whirlwind of my daily life.
+Friends, neighbors, children, grandchildren, and now two great grandchildren, all come and go in a constant whirlwind of my daily life.
 Devices rule.
 Social media is a powerful means, but the persistence of my “Older Adult Season” overrides.
 The force is with me as batteries power down, allowing old fashioned moments of eye to eye contact and meaningful conversation.